 - Kept his pull-up dry at nap and overnight.
 He has had no accidents since day three…Yahoo!

 We were sure to make it a big deal and celebrate every time he went to the bathroom on the toilet.
-Since the first few days he did not poop on the toilet we would let him choose a prize every fours times he peed…Gotta keep them motivated!
+Since the first few days he did not poop on the toilet we would let him choose a prize every fourth time he peed…Gotta keep them motivated!

 Please feel free to leave a comment if you have any questions.